 It is pretty convenient, isn’t it?
 This feature will enable the users (both travelers and hosts) of your online marketplace to always stay up-to-date.

+While building a website like Airbnb it’s crucial to have powerful community support.
 This feature provides both hosts and travelers with 24/7 access to support services that solve the problems of platform users.

 Apart from general functionality, you need to consider the features for each platform side specifically.
 Let’s take a look at them briefly.